 - Polymer MWt

 The combination of the polymer concentration and MWt gives the "number density" ρ (in molecules/m³) of the polymer from which the osmotic pressure Π can be calculated via Π=ρkT.
 The value R in the formula is the centre-to-centre distance, but in the plot (as with DLVO) the distance is shown as the particle-to-particle gap, h.
 The formula is valid for when h<2δ - above this the polymer is able to enter the gap and there is no osmotic force.
 The graph automatically scales in the x-axis to just above 2δ.
+The attractive depletion energy, Gdep, is calculated via the following formula, with G plotted in units of kT in the graph.

 First play with the inputs and see the effect, then read more details below.